ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

 nonProductionOptions: {}
 ```

-The use of MinIO in production is not considered a bad practice but we reccomend to install MinIO
+The use of MinIO in production is not considered a bad practice but we recommend to install MinIO
  separately to in order to be able to change version independently from the StackGres cluster helm
  chart.